ETH-NEXUS/snakemake-report-plugin-custom/README.md

 This example modifies this skeleton to create a minimal html report.

 ## Setup
-To set up the dev env, we need to install poetry and the snakemake plugin
+To set up the dev env, we need to install poetry and the SnakeMake plugin
 ```bash
 # set up poetry
 curl -sSL https://install.python-poetry.org | python -